 We may otherwise disclose personal information as set out below, with the affected individual’s consent , or as permitted or required by law.

 - Services and Transactions: We may disclose personal information as necessary in connection with the transactions, products and services you have requested, including to third party suppliers in respect of the product warranties offered to you.

-- Disclosure within Wolseley: Certain personal information about individual representatives of our corporate customers (including officers, directors, shareholders, owners, principals and guarantors) may be disclosed to our affiliates for the purposes of our and their ongoing risk management, fraud detection and security requirements, and for identity, financial and related background verification in connection with the provision of products and services.
+- Disclosure within Wolseley corporate family: Certain personal information about individual representatives of our corporate customers (including officers, directors, shareholders, owners, principals and guarantors) may be disclosed to our affiliates for the purposes of our and their ongoing risk management, fraud detection and security requirements, and for identity, financial and related background verification in connection with the provision of products and services.

 - Internal Processes: We may disclose personal information as reasonably necessary to meet insurance, audit, processing and regulatory requirements.

 Personal information disclosed to third parties will be protected by a confidentiality, non-disclosure or other similar agreement requiring appropriate privacy protection.

 PIPEDA permits Wolseley Canada to disclose personal information to third parties, without the affected individual’s knowledge and consent, to:

 - collect a debt owed to Wolseley Canada by the affected individual or customer with respect to whom the affected individual’s personal information was collected;

 - comply with a subpoena, a warrant or an order made by a court or other body with appropriate jurisdiction;